 ‘Remember me with smiles and laughter, for that is how I will remember you all.
 If you can only remember me with tears, then don’t remember me at all.’

 The holidays are upon us.
 Hippie and Anna plus 1 are relaxed and looking forward to the grandparent visit.
 Tommy is total anxiety, still waiting for Foster Care’s approval of a visit outside Florida.
 That Hippie and Anna are married and can chaperon Tommy is in his favor, since no one lets on that the married couple are both only 17.
 That he has a history of running away is a black mark.
 Just days before they have to leave, approval is granted.
 We speak often on the phone; he is so needy; somehow that tweaks my boner every time.
-I’m a total rescuer.
+I am a total rescuer.
 Luckily his foster parents have already rescued him.
-Last minute drama ensues when his bullying older brother and several friends come over just to harass the boy.
+Last minute drama ensues when his bullying older brother and several accomplices come over just to harass the boy.
 He stands up to them, is beaten down, and the brother is arrested and sent to juvie.
 Tommy has minor injuries plus another black eye.
-He is terrified that his visit will be cancelled.
+He is terrified that his visit will be cancelled for fighting.
 The police report exonerates him, determining that he was only defending himself in an unprovoked attack.
 He laughs when we discuss how badly his brother will be treated at The Program.

 The night after the drama is resolved, I have another of my strange dreams.
 The Little House performance is the setting, the Christmas morning distribution of gifts at the tree.
 The manger under the tree has a mini-Tommy as baby Jesus.
 When Bunny is led in to be given to Nellie, the mini-Tommy rushes out and jumps on the horse’s back.
 ‘Gator rears up and trots off stage.
 Tommy slides down the horse’s back, grabbing onto the tail for support.
 From there, he proceeds to molest Noah, the horse’s ass.
-I wake up in a sweat, relieved it isn’t a wet-dream.
-I lay back worrying that I’m a big drama queen.
+I wake up in a sweat, relieved it is not a wet-dream.
+I lay back worrying that I am a big drama queen.
 I wonder if Noah might be gay.
 In my dreams.